async-go/company-handbook-template/pages/editing/index.md

 ## Advanced editing

+You can get a lot of this handbook without taking advantage of any of the below advanced features, but for more complicated use cases they are available.

 ### Embedded JavaScript in markdown

 This handbook supports the use of embedded react components on markdown pages using MDX.
 To take advantage of this optional feature, you should: